VoxLogicA-Project/FM2023-Validation/README.md

 ## Running the tests

-To run the tests, run the file runTests.py either directly
+To run the tests, first unzip the file "tools.zip" so that you have a "tools" directory.
+Then run the file runTests.py either directly

     ./runTests.py